"We are very fortunate to have hired such a wonderful team!!" by A.K., Past Client

 The offense of committing an assault on a person who is over the age of 65 years old also is punishable as a felony.
 The elements of the offense are the same as misdemeanor assault except that it must also be proven that the alleged victim was over the age of 65 years old.

-First-time first degree and second degree misdemeanor offenders often are eligible for placement on probation or community supervision.
-However, a violation of probation could lead to more penalties.
+A defendant who is experiencing a first-time simple assault charge may be eligible for placement on probation or community supervision.
+However, a violation of probation could lead to more extensive penalties.
 An assault defense attorney in Tallahassee can help you figure out the best option in your case.

 Florida’s Assault Statute